 Probability statistics suggest that there is a 68% chance (one standard deviation) that the next monthly market move will stay within the 4.0% range.
 I am going into this detail because I always get a million questions whenever I raise this subject with volatility-deprived investors.

-If you are a trader you can buy the (VIX) somewhere under $14 and expect an easy double sometime in the coming.
+If you are a trader you can buy the (VIX) somewhere under $14 and expect an easy double sometime in the coming months.
 If we get another 10% correction somewhere along that way, that would do it.

-If you don’t want to buy the (VIX) futures or options outright, then you can always buy the iPath S&P 500 VIX Short Term Futures ETN (VXX).
+If you don?t want to buy the (VIX) futures or options outright, then you can always buy the iPath S&P 500 VIX Short Term Futures ETN (VXX).
 Easier still is the (UVXY), which is particularly useful for trading narrow ranges like the one we have had.
-Mad Day Trader Jim Parker has had great success with this one.